Digital-Botschafter-und-mehr/jambox-pi-gen/README.md

  4. urlrelay.com uses NODE_ID (default: "1") as secondary key
  5. If only a single device is registered for a local network (source IP), NODE_ID doesn't matter.
 From web browser on same local network (same source IP), urlrelay.com/go will redirect to Raspberry Pi.
  6. If >1 device exists on same local network, NODE_ID of each device should be different, then access via urlrelay.com/go?id=<NODE_ID>
- 7. Recommended practice is to assign a different id to each micro SD card after flashing (i.e. NODE_ID=11), and place a label on each box with full URL "urlrelay.com/go?id=11"
+ 7. Recommended practice is to assign a different id to each micro SD card after flashing (in boot: /payload/etc/urlrelay/urlrelay.conf, i.e. NODE_ID=11), and place a label on each box with full URL "urlrelay.com/go?id=11"
  8. NODE_ID can be set after flashing (booting not required).
 In boot: partition, edit file /payload/etc/urlrelay/urlrelay.conf
  8. urlrelay.com deletes stale registrations after a set time (currently 30 days)